Share This Article:

 Caring for foster pets is a wonderful way to bring joy and companionship to your family and home.
 A pet foster carer provides a temporary home for rescued animals while their forever family or home is found.
 This may be for a single weekend, a week or several months.
 The role of a foster carer can range from providing a loving and safe environment to transitioning an animal from kennel to home and assisting with medical care and training.

-Becoming a foster carer is a rewarding experience and one where you can help to make a difference in an animal welfare organisation in your local community.
+Becoming a foster carer is a rewarding experience where you can help make a difference in an animal welfare organisation in your local community.

-If pet care or foster care is new to you, one of the best ways to learn the ideal skills and knowledge to take care of rescue animals is to take an animal care course.
-We’ll cover this below as well as the steps to becoming a foster carer.
+If pet care or foster care is new to you, one of the best ways to learn the ideal skills and knowledge to care for rescue animals is to take an animal care course.
+We’ll cover this below and the steps to becoming a foster carer.

 Is Animal Foster Care Right for You?

-It’s important to know whether you are personally and situationally ready for a foster animal.
+Evaluating whether you are personally and situationally ready for a foster animal is an essential first step before committing to be a foster carer.
 Rescue cats and dogs, the most common type of foster pet, will need to be treated with gentle, constant attention.
-You will need a home where pets are permitted, and a household that can handle pets that may be ill, injured or may experience behavioural problems such as anxiety or aggression.
+You will need a home where pets are permitted and a household that can handle pets that may be ill, injured or may experience behavioural problems such as anxiety or aggression.

 Here are some basic questions to ask yourself before you decide to become a foster carer: